ElementAstro/atom-docs/src/content/docs/en/io/compress.md

 ## Conclusion

 The compression and ZIP operations provided by the `atom::io` namespace offer a convenient way to work with compressed files and ZIP archives in C++.
-By following the best practices and examples provided in this documentation, you can effectively integrate these functions into your projects, handling file compression, decompression, and ZIP operations with ease.
+By following the best practices and examples provided in this, you can effectively integrate these functions into your projects, handling file compression, decompression, and ZIP operations with ease.

 Remember to always handle errors, manage resources properly, and consider the specific requirements of your application when using these functions.
 With proper use, these tools can significantly enhance your file handling capabilities in C++ applications.